rrossouw01/spa-awsinfra-ember/README.md

 # javascript spa app s3/cf/emberjs

->NOTE: for javascript apps that typically handling routing internally serving out of s3 (static) you do need CloudFront in front of the bucket.  as well as some kind of way to route static paths back into the app routing.  this example utilize the trick of redirecting 403/404 errors in CloudFront back into the index.html(containign the javascript) of the app.
+>NOTE: for javascript apps that typically handle routing internally and serving out of s3 (static) you need CloudFront in front of the bucket.
+As well as some kind of way to route static paths back into the app routing.
+This example (terraform) utilize the trick of redirecting 403/404 errors in CloudFront back into the index.html(containing the javascript) of the app.

 I have not tried doing the rewrites with Lambda Edge which seems a possible better option than catching 404's.
 - https://medium.com/@juniaporto/how-to-rewrite-requests-on-a-s3-cloudfront-website-e312a1cc9a78